Should You Invest In Commercial Real Estate

 The potential for earning a significant income is perhaps the biggest reason to consider investing in commercial real estate.
 It is common knowledge that commercial property comes with higher price tags and rents, so there is a higher potential for returns.
-As such, instead of earning a few hundred dollars on a residential property monthly, you can make thousands, tens of thousands, and even potentially more if you select the suitable properties.
-In addition, your increased profit margins can help you grow your portfolio quickly, as long as you choose to reinvest your profits.
+As such, instead of earning a few hundred dollars on a residential property monthly, you can make thousands, tens of thousands, and even more if you select suitable properties.
+In addition, your increased profit margins can help you grow your portfolio quickly as long as you choose to reinvest your profits.

 A more diversified portfolio

 Commercial real estate can be an excellent way to diversify your portfolio if you have already invested heavily in residential real estate.
-However, the year 2020 is a perfect cautionary tale of how you can never tell what will happen to the economy or the world.
+However, 2020 is a perfect cautionary tale of how you can never tell what will happen to the economy or the world.

 Turnover is undoubtedly the bane of residential real estate owners.
 This is because residential properties usually operate on year-long lease agreements, and many renters do not choose to renew.
 However, unlike single-family rentals and apartments, commercial real estate usually does not operate on one-year lease agreements.
 Instead, tenants typically sign three-year lease agreements at a minimum.
-Therefore, the lengthy agreements reduce turnover rates and the stress and costs.
+Therefore, lengthy agreements reduce turnover rates and stress, and costs.
 In addition, it ensures that your real estate business enjoys a more stable cash flow.

 Easier to maintain and improve your property

 You will likely not be entirely in charge of maintaining and improving your buildings as a commercial property owner.
 Many retail real estate investors operate with a triple net or NNN lease.
 In these lease agreements, tenants promise to shoulder all the property’s expenses, including maintenance, building insurance, taxes, and utilities.